American Airlines Is Launching These 5 Europe Routes—Here’s Why You Should Go

 Photo by Lisa van Vliet/Unsplash

-On August 7, the airline unveiled its 2026 summer schedule, which includes six new long-haul routes: brand-new service to Prague; the only nonstop flight from the United States to Budapest; added seasonal routes to Athens, Milan, and Zurich; and extended service to Buenos Aires.
+The routes—first announced last August as part of the airline’s 2026 summer schedule—include brand-new service to Prague; the only nonstop flight from the United States to Budapest; added seasonal routes to Athens, Milan, and Zurich; and extended service to Buenos Aires.

-Here’s a closer look at the new routes (which go on sale on August 11 at aa.com or through the carrier’s mobile app)—and what travelers can expect in each destination.
+Here’s a closer look at the new routes—and what travelers can expect in each destination.

 American’s new and expanded international routes for 2026

-A bright-yellow tram in Budapest with a white suspension bridge in the background and a hill covered in trees and with a statue atop
+Bright-yellow tram in Budapest, with white suspension bridge in background and hill covered in trees and with a statue atop in distance

 Bonus: It’s easy enough to supplement your visit in Budapest (pictured) with a stay in Prague by taking the train.